ElenaNKn/ml-zoomcamp-solutions/midterm_project_binary_classification/README.md

 ## **Virtual environment**

 Virtual environment of the project is provided by `Pipfile` and `Pipfile.lock`.
 These files contain all information about libraries and dependencies for the project.
 To create a virtual environment with libraries and dependencies required for the project, one should install `pipenv` library:

 `pip install pipenv`

-Then it's nesseccary to clone this repository from GitHub, open a terminal in the folder with this repository, and run the following commands:
+Then it's necessary to clone this repository from GitHub, open a terminal in the folder with this repository, and run the following commands:

 `pipenv install`   # to install project virtual environment `pipenv shell`     # to activate virtual environment

 This virtual environment is also used for `notebook.ipynb` file.
-To open this file one should enter all previous commands and then start Jupyter Notebook by entering the next commant in a terminal (command window):
+To open this file one should enter all previous commands and then start Jupyter Notebook by entering the next command in a terminal (command window):

 `pipenv run jupyter notebook`

 Then you should find `notebook.ipynb` file and open it.

 ## **Data preparation**